 - a change in stool size, especially when stool is narrow like a ribbon or pencil

-Older adults who usually have regular bowel habits and suddenly become unable to poop or have trouble pooping should also seek immediate medical care.
+Older adults who usually have regular bowel habits and suddenly have trouble pooping should also seek medical care.

-Severe or long-lasting constipation can cause or increase the risk of developing several health complications, including:
+Severe or frequent constipation can increase the risk of several health complications, including:

-- Hemorrhoids: These are swollen, painful veins around the lower rectum and anus.
+- hemorrhoids, which are swollen, painful veins around the lower rectum and anus

-- Fecal impaction: This is a serious complication wherein hard, dry poop fills the rectum and intestines so tightly that the colon cannot push it out of the body.
+- fecal impaction, which is when hard, dry poop fills the rectum and intestines so tightly that the colon cannot push it out of the body

-- Rectal prolapse: This occurs when the rectum drops down and falls through the anus.
+- rectal prolapse, which is when the rectum drops down and falls through the anus

 Experiencing short periods of constipation occasionally does not typically cause any complications, though it can be frustrating, stressful, and uncomfortable.